-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
 The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which lead to unreasonable restrictions as to what pupils may can be taught online.

 Reviewing online safety

 The school will carry out an annual review of its approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by pupils.